buy-to-let investor

 Cash buyers property

-While London is always going to have a high demand, house prices and running costs are high – sometimes prohibitively so.
-Looking elsewhere, such as Manchester, Leeds, Liverpool and Birmingham, as well as more peripheral towns and cities, is likely to see the best returns overall.
+While London is always going to in high demand, house prices and running costs are also at the top end – sometimes prohibitively so.
+This is why considering regional locations such as Manchester, Birmingham and Liverpool, as well as smaller towns and cities, can often generate the strongest returns over time.

-At BuyAssociation, we work with a number of specialist developers with a proven track record in offering fantastic HMO opportunities, as well as tailored property management options for investors.
-If you’d like more information or for full details on our HMO investment opportunities, get in touch.
+At BuyAssociation, we work with a number of specialist developers with a proven track record for offering fantastic HMO opportunities, as well as tailored property management options for investors.
+If you’d like more information, get in touch with BuyAssociation today.